GitHubOctocatBot/welcome-to-github/README.md

 [image placeholder]

-Once you click "rename," your website will automatically be published at: https://your-username.github.io/.
+Once you click **Rename**, your website will automatically be published at: https://your-username.github.io/.
 The HTML file—called `index.html`—is rendered as the home page and you'll be making changes to this file in the next step.

 Congratulations!
 You just launched your first GitHub Pages website.
 It's now live to share with the entire world